WordPress/gutenberg/packages/dom/README.md

 ### getRectangleFromRange

 Get the rectangle of a given Range.
+Returns `null` if no suitable rectangle can be found.

 _Parameters_